JorjaFox/website/content/posts/blog/2011/07-14-animal-defenders-think-you-rock.md

 title: 'Animal Defenders Think You Rock!'
 date: '2011-07-14T09:58:39-07:00'
 authorname: 'Mika E. (Ipstenu)'
-excerpt: 'Just in case you''re having a down day, did you know that Animal Defenders is really thankful for you, the fans?
+description: 'Just in case you''re having a down day, did you know that Animal Defenders is really thankful for you, the fans?
 Yeah, they are!'
 categories:
     - 'Jorja Fox'
 tags: